Banda Calypso: 2011–2015: Last Years

-2015: Spanish album and the end of band

 Joelma and Ximbinha traveled to Miami to start recording of a new CD, now in Spanish, with the help of producer Cesar Lemos.
 Recording took place at Circle House Studios.
 The album was never released due to separation of the couple and the end of the band.
 After being announced the separation of the leaders, Joelma resigned from the Banda Calypso in December and continues his solo career, with the same rhythm that gave prominence to it.
 The advisory services confirmed the words of Joelma and that it came to be called, artistically, Joelma Calypso and Ximbinha as Ximbinha, now follows with his new band, the XCalypso.
 The end of the band was marked by several episodes conturbadores affecting the activities of the same.
 The band ended its activities on December 31, 2015 with a New Year's Eve show in Macapá only with the presence of Joelma the front of the band.